HORRIFYING: Convicted Sex Offender Lured Foreign Woman To NJ To Abuse Her Kids, Feds Say

 Emails retrieved through the phone contained video-conferenced sessions between Hipscher and the children, who the complaint says were "naked and engaging in sex acts."

-One of the recordings, involving a bowling pin, was particularly heinous, authorities said.
+One of the recordings, involving the bowling pin, was particularly heinous, authorities said.
 Metadata shows the video was recorded in January 2022, several months before the family came to the U.S.

-In the upper-right picture-in-picture of the video call, Hipscher masturbates himself to ejaculation, the FBI complaint says.
+In the upper-right picture-in-picture of the video call, Hipscher masturbates, the FBI complaint says.

 In another video, the older girl is naked and dancing, according to the complaint.
 The picture-in-picture shows Hipscher.